-This Set-up and Operation Guide for the Phantom S641 explains how to set up and operate the S641 and access its unique features.
-The S641 uses GenICam and CXP 2.0 protocols and this quide should be used in conjunction with the documentation for those protocols.
+This Set-up and Operation Guide explains how to set up and operate the Phantom S641 and S711 Machine Vision Cameras and access their unique features.
+They use GenlCam and CXP 2.0 protocols and this guide should be used in conjunction with the documentation for those protocols.
 Please refer to that documentation for topics not covered in this Guide.